ed-/wwc-notes/Using-git-and-github.rst

     - Click the big plus sign in the top right corner
     - Click New repository
     - Name your repository
-        - Try to avoid characters outsides of a-zA-Z0-9 and _
+        - Try to avoid characters outside of a-zA-Z0-9 and _
     - Give it a short description
         - You can change this later
     - Keep it public for now